on humanism and environmental crisis

 She was not eating so the son could have her food.

-She explained, she showed where to go.
-She said, showed: “ go, go, need to go following the Sun”
+Before she died, she showed where to go.
+She said: “ go, go, need to follow the Sun”

 But there could be Others.
 No strength, no people to fight, they will kill.”